ttopgunn/weather/README.md

 Dynamic background images that change based on the weather in your city Uses the Open Weather API to provide the most accurate weather information available Usage
+● Visit our website and enter your city name in the search bar.
+● You will be presented with real-time weather updates and a dynamic background image that changes based on the weather in your city.
+● Stay informed and stay ahead of the weather with our website.